codywilliamson/tabgrouper/readme.md

 1. Clicking on the extension icon in the toolbar and using the popup UI.
 2. Right-clicking on any webpage to bring up the context menu and selecting the desired option.
-3. Using the keyboard shortcuts:
+3. Using the keyboard shortcuts for selected features:
     - Group Tabs: Alt+Shift+M
     - Ungroup Tabs: Alt+Shift+J
     - Sort Tabs: Alt+Shift+H
-    - Scramble Tabs (Developer Mode): Alt+Shift+U
+    - Group by Subdomain: Alt+Shift+P

 ## Installation